 You can use a stuffed animal or anything that can sit comfortably on your stomach while you practice this mindful breathing exercise.
 Hint: try this at night to help you fall asleep.

-We can use our eyes to turn off our stress response.
-Look at a large area of your room or look outside.
+Use your eyes to turn off your stress response.
+TRY THIS: Look at a large area of your room or look outside.
 Relax your eyes to see above, below, and to the sides of you-- but keep your head still.
 This will tell your brain to let go of your body's hyper-vigilance and arousal to help you feel calm.
 Learn more about how to use your eyes to help your mental health.

 Looking at images of nature can help our brains to relax and de-stress.
 This gets harder to do in winter.
 How can you bring nature indoors?
 Try hanging a nature photo, growing a plant, or watching a nature video.